PharaohTools/ptconfigure/README.md

                 perform an "unattended" install using the defaults in an autopilot file.
 Great for Remote Builds.
                 example: devhelper install autopilot

+appsettings   - configure default application settings, ie: mysql admin user, host, pass

+              - set
+                Set a configuration value
+                example: devhelper appsettings set

+              - get
+                Get the value of a setting you have configured
+                example: devhelper appsettings get

+              - delete
+                Delete a setting you have configured
+                example: devhelper appsettings delete

+              - list
+                Display a list of all default available settings
+                example: devhelper appsettings list

 checkout, co

               - perform a checkout into configured projects folder.
 If you dont want to specify target dir but do want